fma-prod/user_fakt/README.md

 We will provide soon a fix

 ####  In between following steps should allow you to launch the server and test this project
 1. We then propose to download the project from git the repository.
+   - git clone git@github.com:fma-prod/user_fakt.git
 2. To create a virtual environment based on 3.6
-3. Work on that virtual environment just created.
+3. Activate that virtual environment just created.
-4. change directory to folder where git repository has been downloaded.
+4. Change directory to folder where git repository has been downloaded.
+5. execute
-5. execute pip install -r requirements.txt
+    - pip install -r requirements.txt
-6. execute the server using this command python -m aiohttp.web -P 8080 aiouser:app_factory
+6. Launch the server using this command
+    - python -m aiohttp.web -P 8080 aiouser:app_factory

 List of reachable services: